UofABioinformaticsHub/BASH-Intro/cheatsheet.md

-# Cheatsheet for BIG-SA Introduction to BASH Workshop
+# Cheatsheet for UofABioinformaticsHub Introduction to BASH Workshop